The Expert Strikes Back: Interpreting Mixture-of-Experts Language Models at Expert Level: Introduction

 MoE models offer a promising, yet under-explored, alternative.
 Recent experiments on toy models suggest that increased sparse routing, defined as the fraction of experts active per token, can reduce superposition \cite{chaudhari2025superposition}.
 If this trend holds in large-scale models, it would suggest a useful synergy: the architectural sparsity that drives performance scaling \cite{he2024mixture, team2025kimi, zhao2025towards} may also make these models more interpretable by design.
 This would reduce reliance on expensive post-hoc concept extraction.
 However, whether MoE experts in production-scale models are truly more interpretable than dense feed-forward networks (FFNs) remains an open empirical question.

 In this work, we investigate this question across a wide range of models.
 Using probing \cite{alain2016understanding}, we demonstrate that MoE experts exhibit reduced polysemanticity compared to dense FFNs.
-By comparing models we find that this is a direct result of architectural sparsity rather than simply a function of total parameter count.
+By comparing models we find that this is better explained by architectural sparsity than by total parameter count alone.
 Critically, we show that this gap widens as routing becomes sparser, suggesting that experts in models with very sparse routing approach a state of monosemanticity.

 Based on these findings, we \emph{zoom out} from the individual neuron to the entire expert as the primary unit of analysis.
 This allows for the automatic interpretation of model components without the need for additional trained models like sparse autoencoders \cite{bricken2023monosemanticity}.
 We validate this approach through automatic labeling and scoring of hundreds of experts, and provide strong attributional evidence supporting the generated labels.